ArhanChaudhary/strictequality-js/README.md

-# objectequality-js
+# strictequality-js

-objectequality-js is a homemade implementation of the strict equality operator in JavaScript (===) that follows the [isStrictlyEqual](https://tc39.es/ecma262/multipage/abstract-operations.html#sec-isstrictlyequal) TC39 specification.
+strictequality-js is a homemade implementation of the strict equality operator in JavaScript (===) that follows the [isStrictlyEqual](https://tc39.es/ecma262/multipage/abstract-operations.html#sec-isstrictlyequal) TC39 specification.
 It currently only works on Chrome versions less than v104.
+Read this project's corresponding blog on my website https://arhan.sh/blog/implementing-in-javascript-from-scratch/

 # Installation